Vaginal examination post pic

 Vaginal examination

-Warn the patient you are going to examine the vagina and ask if they’re still ok for you to do so.
+Warn the patient you are going to examine the vagina by inserting two fingers and ask if they’re still ok for you to do so.

-If the patient consents to the continuation of the examination:
+If the patient consents to continue the examination:

-3. Gently insert the gloved index and middle finger of your dominant hand into the vagina.
+3. With your palm facing laterally, gently insert the gloved index and middle finger of your dominant hand into the vagina

 Vaginal walls